mhweber/gis_in_action_r_spatial/_posts/2017-04-18-04-Spatial-Data-In-R-sp.md

 - data
 - ?

 `sp` objects inherit from the basic spatial class, which has two 'slots' in R new-style class lingo.
-From the Bivand book above, here's what this looks like:
+From the Bivand book above, here's what this looks like (Blue at top of each box is the class name, items in white are the slots, arrows show inheritance between classes):

 ![SpatialClassesFig1](/gis_in_action_r_spatial/figure/SpatialClassesFig1.png)

 - Let's explore this in R.  We can use the "getClass()" command to view the subclasses of a spatial object:

 {% highlight r %}
 library(sp)
 getClass("Spatial")
 {% endhighlight %}

 {% highlight text %}
 ## Class "Spatial" [package "sp"]